theAlm/prosa_working_dir/README.md

 - restructure the repository as it grows in scope, and to

 - add significant documentation to make it easier to bring new collaborators who are not yet familiar with Coq into the project.

+A brief introduction for the professor can be found here

+    git@gitlab.cs.hs-rm.de:almeroth/coq_praesentation.git

 ## Commit and Development Rules